Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Install

-This software is in pre-alpha and results are not guaranteed to be accurate.
+This software is in pre-alpha.
 Use appropriate caution when using data generated from this program

 [Python3](https://www.python.org/) (and the included pip package manager) must be installed first